-One person was killed and eight others were wounded in shootings in Chicago Thursday.
+One person was killed and at least three others wounded in shootings in Chicago Thursday.